 Andrea Züllig and Heiko Schätzle

-"As a cultural center dedicated to the historical relationship between sounds, people and machines, the KMM offers an inspiring environment for us as a contemporary sound art duo.
+"As a cultural center dedicated to the historical relationship between sounds, people and machines, the KMM offers an inspiring environment for us as a contemporary sound artist duo.
 We want to be inspired by the sounds and the precise technology of the exhibits."

-More info
+More Info

-Inspired by the mechanical sophistication of the music machines, the contemporary sound art duo will work with the records in the museum.
+Inspired by the mechanical sophistication of the music machines, the contemporary sound artist duo will work with the records in the museum.
 The polyphonic records function as resonating bodies in which they reproduce the surrounding sound fragments from the room and form their own composition.
 As a formally reduced sound sculpture, this installation will provide a counterpoint to the opulent and powerful fairground and concert organs that dominate the large organ hall and stood for pleasure and wealth in their day.
 When is listening to music productive?
 Are there productive or unproductive sounds?
 The audience is invited to engage with the subtle nature of this experimental sound installation and to accept the offer of unproductivity.

 Angèle Challier Fontaine